 Boards must be aware that because each child served by DFPS is regarded as a “family of one” for tracking and federal reporting purposes, a minimum of 12 months of care must be provided for each child.
-Therefore, if a caregiver has more than one child receiving Former DFPS care with different eligibility dates, a family-based eligibility determination under At-Risk should not occur before all Former DFPS children in care have received a full 12 months of services.
+Therefore, if a caregiver has more than one child receiving Former DFPS care with different eligibility dates, a family-based eligibility determination under Low-Income should not occur before all Former DFPS children in care have received a full 12 months of services.

 D-800: Child Care during Interruptions in Work, Education, or Job Training